 - Possibly the most significant benefit of a clear vision statement is it can be motivating and inspiring.
 When an individual understands and aligns with the core values and vision of the organization, they are able to readily commit to, and engage in, the organization’s efforts.
 Engaged and inspired personnel can go a long way in helping the organization achieve its mission and goals.
 A vision helps keep organizations and groups focused and together, especially with complex projects and in stressful times.

-- When have a clear understanding of the vision, the Development Teams will be able to build a better product or service.
-If everybody is aligned around the product vision, the dream, the goals and objectives, your chances of ‘building the right thing’ are much bigger.
+- When having a clear understanding of the vision, the Scrum Teams will be able to build a better product or service.
+If everybody is aligned around the product vision, the dream, the goals, and objectives, your chances of ‘building the right thing’ are much bigger.

-- Besides building a better product, the Development Teams are becoming more and more self-organizing when the vision and strategy are really clear.
-Development Teams will be able to make more day-to-day decisions, but also contribute to the vision and strategy by offering their knowledge and insights.
-This increased self-organizationallows the Product Owner to spend more time on other stuff and the team members’ contributions will improve the vision and strategy.
+- Besides building a better product, the Scrum Teams are becoming more and more self-managing when the vision and strategy are really clear.
+Developers will be able to make more day-to-day decisions, but also contribute to the vision and strategy by offering their knowledge and insights.
+This increased self-management allows the Product Owner to spend more time on other stuff and the team members’ contributions will improve the vision and strategy.

 - And although there may be other benefits as well, regularly taking a Visionary stance as a Product Owner will hopefully lead to improved Product Usage, increased Revenues, an improved Total Cost of Ownership and increased Customer Satisfaction.

 This is a blog from the Stances of the Product Owner series, in which Professional Scrum Product Owner Trainers and Consultants Chris Lukassen and Robbin Schuurman explore preferred and misunderstood stances (attitudes) of Product Owners and (Agile) Product Managers.
 Read more about the Stances of the Product Owner on this page.

 Go experience the Stances of the Product Owner!